department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/design/Foundation/Design tokens/Spacing.md

 ## How to use spacing tokens

+Designers and engineers are encouraged to use spacing tokens as much as possible.

 **Designers**

 In Figma, spacing tokens can be applied to padding, margins, and gaps in Auto Layout.
 To apply spacing tokens: